Surviving a Night in Your Truck

 Tell your spouse, parents, friends, family members, whoever, where you’re going and when you expect to return.
-Even in 2017, cell phones don’t get service in some of the more remote reaches.
+Even today, cell phones don’t get service in some of the more remote reaches.
 That’s one of the things that makes us smile as we power down our devices before venturing out, but it’s also been the cause for grimace when help is needed.
 Those who know of your whereabouts should have a plan in place if you don’t return or check in within an hour of your expected arrival.
 Make it easy for them by writing down the numbers of the sheriff’s department and any other emergency services in the area.

 Keep Provisions in the Cab

 Plan for the worst, hope for the best.
 Keep a gallon of water, some food and a zero-degree rated sleeping bag (or warmer) in the cab of your truck.
 As you should only run the engine and heater intermittently, the sleeping bag will help you stay warm and conserve energy throughout the night.
 Many folks, especially those who live in the flat lands, don’t realize that their bodies require more water at altitude.
 Drink even if you’re not thirsty.

 At the end of the day, we hunt for fun.
 It’s not worth risking life or limb and nobody is going to judge you for taking the necessary precautions for facing such a situation as spending a cold night in your truck.
 You may even throw a good book and magazines into your “safety kit.”
 Peril doesn’t mean you can’t also enjoy a little rest and relaxation while you’re at it.